ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

   We draw the line from the preceding bar so that we see a one bar line when a new high is found.
 - We only start the line in the past, from the actual highest point, when the user explicitly chooses to do so through the script's inputs.
+  This gives the user control over the repainting behavior of the script.
 - We manage the historical buffer to avoid runtime error when referring to bars too far away in the past.
   We do two things for this: we use the ``max_bars_back`` parameter in our `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ call,